Baraclough praises depleted NI after win

 Last updated on .From the section Northern Ireland

-Northern Ireland manager Ian Baraclough has said his players were tremendous in Thursday's 4-1 victory over Lithuania in World Cup qualifying.
+Northern Ireland boss Ian Baraclough says his depleted side "came of age" in an emphatic 4-1 win in Lithuania that boosts World Cup qualification hopes.

 Baraclough's men collected their first win in Group C despite missing several key players.

-Daniel Ballard and Shayne Lavery scored their first international goals and Conor Washington and Paddy McNair scored penalties.
+Daniel Ballard and Shayne Lavery scored their first international goals while Conor Washington and Paddy McNair scored penalties.

 "The boys have come together and have been tremendous," said Baraclough.